Steve Deace: Career

 Deace left WHO in early 2011 to launch a nationally-syndicated radio program, The Steve Deace Show, on the Truth Radio Network.
 Later that year, Salem Radio Network picked up his program and moved it to primetime.

+During the 2012 election, Deace was a major critic of Republican nominee Mitt Romney.
+Citing Romney's changing positions on numerous political issues, Deace did not support Romney in either the primary or the general elections that year.

 Deace endorsed Ted Cruz for president in 2016 and worked as a senior campaign operative in Iowa for Cruz's presidential campaign.
+In February 2016, Cruz would go on to win the Iowa caucuses.
 After Cruz dropped out of the race in May 2016, he posted a voter registration form with a check mark next to "no party" in response to calls for Republican unity behind Donald Trump and his presidential campaign.
-When Ted Cruz endorsed Trump in September 2016, Deace said it was "the worst political miscalculation of my lifetime.”
-He went on to vote for Constitution Party's candidate, Darrell Castle, in the general election.
+When Ted Cruz endorsed Trump in September 2016, Deace said that it was "the worst political miscalculation of my lifetime.”
+He went on to vote for the Constitution Party's candidate, Darrell Castle, in the general election.

 In 2017, Deace's program moved to CRTV, a conservative streaming platform.
-Later that year, he defended Steve Bannon's role in the White House, arguing that it would be a mistake for Trump to fire Bannon because of the signal it would send to conservatives.
+Later that year, he defended Steve Bannon's role in the White House and argued that it would be a mistake for Trump to fire Bannon because of the signal it would send to conservatives.
 In 2018, his program moved to BlazeTV after CRTV merged with it.

-During the 2020 election, Deace announced he was voting for Donald Trump.
-When it was apparent that Joe Biden was defeating Trump, Deace cast doubt about the validity of the vote in swing states, saying "When you went to bed Trump was ahead and the counting miraculously stopped.
+During the 2020 election, Deace announced he was voting for Trump.
+When it appeared that Joe Biden was defeating Trump, Deace cast doubt about the validity of the vote in swing states and said, "When you went to bed Trump was ahead and the counting miraculously stopped.
 When you woke up it resumed, with Biden garnering Chavez-like totals in the dead of night.
 This is a coup."

+Deace is a COVID-19 vaccine skeptic, believing it to be part of a “depopulation scheme”.
+He has referred to vaccines as "poison".

+In August 2023, Deace endorsed Florida Governor Ron DeSantis in the 2024 presidential primary.

 Personal life

 He and his wife, Amy, have three children.
-Deace is a Christian, converting in 2003 after attending a Promise Keepers rally.
+Deace is a Christian and converted in 2003 after attending a Promise Keepers rally.